mejedi/proxyfd/README.md

 # proxyfd

-Linux kernel driver implementing proxy files.
+Linux kernel module implementing proxy files.
 Proxy file sits in front of a pipe write end.
 Every chunk of data written via proxy is prefixed with the chunk length in atomic fashion.
 The length is OR-combined with a cookie set at creation time.
 With cookies it is possible to tell the